cBournhonesque/lightyear/NOTES.md

   - also it seems like our frames are smaller than our fixed update.
 This could cause issues?
   - CONFIRMATION:
-    - the problem is indeed that we receive a ping for tick 20, but the world state for tick 20 is only received after so the rollback thinks there is a problem
+    - the problem is indeed that we receive a ping for tick 20, but the world state for tick 20 is only received after so the rollback thinks there is a problem (mismatch at tick 20 + rolls-back to a faulty state 20)
     - it was more prevalent with send_interval = 0 because the frame_duration was lower than tick_duration.
 So sometimes
       we would have: frame1/tick20: send updates. frame2/tick20: send ping.
 And the ping would arrive before.
     - BASICALLY, when we receive a packet for tick 10, we think the whole word is replicated at tick 10, but that's not the case.